-Major projects completed or substantially underway in 2020:
+Major projects completed or substantially underway in 2021:

-Vehicles - As of 2020, CTA received 6 of 20 electric buses.
-Buses received post-delivery inspection and a HVAC upgrade; Also, in 2020 CTA announced Request for Proposal (RFP) for a base order of 100 buses with an Option up to 500 additional buses to begin replacement of the New Flyers 1,030 buses, contract to be awarded early 2021.
-The agency is also reviewing final specs on the life-extending overhaul (430) 1000-Series New Flyer buses, anticipated award contract 2021.
-On the rail system CTA received and began non-revenue testing on ten (10) 7000 Series Prototype railcars, CTA also completed Phase One (pre-overhaul) on the 5000-Series Rail Cars (714 cars), overhaul program planned in two phases.
-In addition, design and award contract for 4 Diesel Locomotives was approved anticipated delivery 2022.
-Infrastructure - Major construction continued thru 2020 on the new Red-Purple Bypass north of the Belmont Red, Purple and Brown Line station; anticipated Bypass completion 2021.
-The City of Chicago also continued construction on the new Green Line station located at Damen/Lake.
-Renewal of Track and Structure -CTA and the City of Chicago continues its efforts to improve and enhance the system with the scheduled multi-year programs Fast Tracks and Safe & Secure.
-In 2020, work has been completed on the Nagle Curve and State Street Improvements; CTA also completed design on two new substations and new tie house at Barry, Damen and Canal on the Blue line construction to begin in 2021.
+Vehicles - As of 2021, CTA received delivery on the current contract to purchase 20 electric buses.
+Buses received post-delivery inspection and a HVAC upgrade; Also, in 2021 CTA awarded a contract for a base order of 100 buses with an Option up to 500 additional buses to begin replacement of the New Flyers 1,030 buses.
+The agency also reviewed final specs on the Mid-life bus overhaul for (100) 4300 Series buses, anticipated award contract 2022.
+On the rail system CTA received and began non-revenue and revenue testing on ten (10) 7000 Series Prototype railcars (this project has been delayed due to COVID-19 pandemic), CTA continues with the 5000-Series overhaul (714 cars) scheduled over 5 years (2021-2025).
+In addition, design and award contract for 4 Diesel Locomotives was approved with anticipated delivery in 2022.
+Infrastructure - Major construction continued thru 2021 on the new Red-Purple Bypass north of the Belmont Red, Purple and Brown Line station; CTA unveiled the Red-Purple Bypass in 2021 and began demolition and reconstruction of adjacent Red and Purple Line track structures north of Belmont; In 2021 CTA began renovation design on Cottage Grove and on three (3) All Stations Accessibility Program (ASAP) stations California, Austin and Racine; along with design of a new Non-Revenue Vehicle Maintenance Facility construction is expected to begin in early 2022.
+The City of Chicago awarded contract construction in September 2021 on the new Green Line station located at Damen/Lake anticipated opening date fall 2023.
+Renewal of Track and Structure -CTA continues its efforts to improve and enhance the system with the scheduled multi-year programs Fast Tracks and Safe & Secure.
+Work has been completed on the Nagle Curve and State Street Improvements; CTA also completed design on two new substations and new tie house at Barry, Damen and Canal on the Blue line construction to begin in 2022, Design also began for the Congress Line track improvement which is part of CTA's Forest Park Blue Line Upgrades Project.
+Phase I will provide for new track-work from Halsted to IMD, an accessible station at Racine, advanced utility work, and a new substation and traction power equipment upgrades at Hermitage.
+This work will enhance service quality via speed, reliability, and comfort, and improve operational efficiency on the Forest Park Branch of CTA's rapid transit Blue Line service.

-Among the capital projects to continue or begin in FY 2021:
+Among the capital projects to continue or begin in FY 2022: